 All Defence Health extras, hospital and combined policies have emergency ambulance cover.

-Can claim online for general dental, some major dental, physiotherapy, chiropractic, osteopathy, podiatry, alternative therapies, psychology, dietitian, optical, occupational therapy and speech therapy.
+You can claim online for general dental, some major dental, physiotherapy, chiropractic, osteopathy, podiatry, alternative therapies, psychology, dietitian, optical, occupational therapy and speech therapy.
 Members can also claim via an app (iOS and Android) for all extras.